1064 Mission Street

 San Francisco’s Largest Supportive Housing Development

-Episcopal Community Services of San Francisco (ECS), Mercy Housing, and the City of San Francisco are collaborating on the construction of San Francisco’s largest supportive housing development for formerly homeless seniors (age 55 years+) and adults.
-The dual-building development is being constructed beside the James R. Browning Court House on 7th Street and will extend through the block from Mission Street to Stevenson Street.
-Once completed, the residence will provide permanent studio apartments for up to 256 individuals experiencing chronic homelessness, with 103 of these new units earmarked for seniors.
-Each building will have a community kitchen, onsite laundry, and landscaped courtyards.
+Episcopal Community Services of San Francisco (ECS), Mercy Housing, and the City of San Francisco collaborated on the construction of San Francisco’s largest supportive housing development for formerly homeless seniors (age 55 years+) and adults, which was completed in 2024.
+The dual-building development is located beside the James R. Browning Court House on 7th Street and extends through the block from Mission Street to Stevenson Street.
+The residence provides permanent studio apartments for up to 256 individuals experiencing chronic homelessness, with 103 of these new units earmarked for seniors.
+Each building hashave a community kitchen, onsite laundry, and landscaped courtyards.

 The facility also includes: